chenxingqiang/secret-learn/doc/developers/contributing.rst

     We aspire to treat everybody equally, and value their contributions.
-We are particularly seeking people from underrepresented backgrounds in Open Source Software and jax-sklearn in particular to participate and contribute their expertise and experience.
+We are particularly seeking people from underrepresented backgrounds in Open Source Software and secret-learn in particular to participate and contribute their expertise and experience.

     Decisions are made based on technical merit and consensus.